npmcdn-to-unpkg-bot/monks.co/_posts/2014-02-25-straightouttacompton.md

 ---
+category: writing
 layout: default
 title:  "Straight Outta Compton"
 slug:     "NWA"
 year: "2014"
 date: 2014-02-25
-tagline:    "hip hop analysis"
+tagline:    "Some thoughts on NWA's *Straight Outta Compton*"
 ---
-# Some thoughts on NWA's *Straight Outta Compton*

-## Intro

 *Straight Outta Compton* was the lead single off NWA's debut album of the same name.
 The track features a beat by Dr. Dre (co-produced by groupmember DJ Yella), and verses performed by Ice Cube, MC Ren, and Eazy-E. It was released in 1988.